SpinWaveGenie/SHUG2015Tutorial/Exercise01/AntiferromagneticChain.md

   ![Image of antiferromagnetic chain](AFMChain.png)

-  Calculate the energies and intensities and a cut along 100.
+  Calculate and plot a cut of S(Q,E) along 100.

 2. Add an easy-plane anisotropy along 100.
 In the soltion, I use the value `D = 0.1 meV.`